Introduction

 Postal Saving Stamp (Second Issue)

 This is one of the few stamps issued in Manchukuo without gum.
-Printed on white watermarked paper (see below).
-Due to the similarity or the design the printers are likely to be as above, designers unknown.
+In this instance litho printed on white watermarked paper (see below).
+Watermarking a security feature missing from the earlier version which may have counterfeited on an unacceptable scale.
+Due to the similarity of the design the printers are likely to be as above, however as these sheets were issued without an imprint it is difficult to be sure.
+Designers unknown.

 Design 19.3mm x 22mm.
 Perf 13 x 13.